 L3-L4, L4-L5 are most commonly affected by degenerative stenosis.

-This allows superior articular process of caudad vertebra to sublux anterosuperiorly and decreasing the foraminal space.
-Biomechanical disruption due to continued subluxation leads to provokes osteophytosis and ligamentum flavum hypertrophy.
+This allows the superior articular process of caudad vertebra to sublux anterosuperiorly and decreasing the foraminal space.
+Biomechanical disruption due to continued subluxation leads to osteophytosis and ligamentum flavum hypertrophy.
 These further compromise foraminal space.

 Sometimes the stenosis in foramina is dynamic.
 It implies intermittent lumbar extension-provoked nerve root impingement from herniated nucleus pulposus.